 The following discussion analyzes our historical financial condition and results of operations.
 For all periods prior to the Yield Inc. initial public offering, the discussion reflects our accounting predecessor, the financial statements of which were prepared on a "carve-out" basis from NRG and are intended to represent the financial results of the contracted renewable energy and conventional generation and thermal infrastructure assets in the U.S. that were acquired by us on July 22, 2013.
 For all periods subsequent to the initial public offering, the discussion reflects our consolidated financial results.
-In addition, as discussed in Note 1, Nature of Business to the consolidated financial statements, the purchase of the 2014 Drop Down Assets on June 30, 2014 was accounted for in accordance with ASC 850-50, Business Combinations-Related Issues, where the assets and liabilities transferred to us relate to interests under common control by NRG and accordingly, were recorded at historical cost.
+In addition, as discussed in Note 1, Nature of Business to the consolidated financial statements, the acquisitions of the Acquired ROFO Assets on June 30, 2014 and the EME-NYLD-Eligible Assets on January 2, 2015 were accounted for in accordance with ASC 850-50, Business Combinations-Related Issues, where the assets and liabilities transferred to us relate to interests under common control by NRG and accordingly, were recorded at historical cost.
 The difference between the cash proceeds and historical value of the net assets was recorded as a distribution to NRG and reduced our contributed capital balance.
 The guidance requires retrospective combination of the entities for all periods presented as if the combination has been in effect since the inception of common control.